shah0829/Efficient-Notes-VSCode-Snippets/README.md

 3. **TODOs and Thoughts (`todots`):** A simple template to jot down TODOs and thoughts with date and placeholders for items.
 4. **Tagged Points (`tagbpoints`):** A snippet for quickly tagging bullet points with predefined tags like TODOs, Important, Discuss, etc.
 5. **Tagged Person (`tagperson`):** A snippet for tagging people, useful in lab meetings and collaborative projects.
+6. **Review article (`reviewRt`):** A snippet for template for general peer-reviewing with placeholder for id, title, recommendations with predefined tags, summary, comments to autor and editor.

 ## Customization